Nature Reserve and Wildlife Park Goldau

 Goldau Nature Park and Zoo, which was founded in 1925, is now home to around 100 indigenous and European animal species.
-The zoo is situated between Lake Zug and Lake Lauerz on the site where in 1806 a natural disaster occurred, the so-called “Goldau landslide”.
+The zoo is situated between Lake Zug and Lake Lauerz on the site where in 1806 a natural disaster occurred, the “Goldau landslide”.

 |Children (6–16 years)||CHF 10|